system's Thinking Opportunities for Leadership Innovation

 There is no one-size-fits-all suggestion for supporting Leadership Innovation or resolving conflicts between interdependent systems components.

-The template above is going to be the most useful, and effective, when representatives from throughout the supply chain are included in the discussion.
+The template above is going to be the most useful when representatives from throughout the supply chain are included.
+It will also be most effective in the discussion.
 Interventions can include:

 • Social